AlsahafS/Memory-Game/fend-project-memory-game-master/README.md

 ## Instructions
--open game<br />
+- Open game<br />
--click card<br />
+- Click card<br />
--if you want to restart game click on restart
+- If you want to restart game click on restart

 ## References